LaGrange, Georgia: 20th century to present

-In the late 19th century, LaGrange developed as a railroad center and as an industrial center.
-Textile mills were developed here and elsewhere in the upland region.
-Initially they employed only white workers.
-They increased in regional, state and national economic importance into the mid-20th century.
-Gradually in the late 20th century, much textile manufacturing moved "offshore," out of the United States.
+Gradually in the late 20th century, much textile manufacturing moved offshore, out of the United States.

 The city has transitioned to a mixed economy with some new industries.
 Interstates 85 and 185 pass through LaGrange, which is a transportation hub in the area.
 The city has industrial and commercial access, and a Wal-Mart Distribution Center was developed here.

 Interface, the world's leading manufacturer of carpet tile, was founded in LaGrange in 1973.
 It has its largest manufacturing center here.
-LaGrange is also the North American headquarters for Caterpillar's forestry division.
-Just south of LaGrange in neighboring West Point, also in Troup County, KIA Motors has its only US assembly plant.
-Many of Kia's suppliers are located in LaGrange.
+LaGrange is also home to a plant for Weiler Forestry.

 The city of LaGrange is a full-service utility provider for the region, including electricity, natural gas, water, sewer, refuse collection, and telecommunication.
 In 2000 the city was named "Intelligent Community of the Year" by the Intelligent Community Forum, joining other cities such as New York, Singapore, Seoul, Glasgow and Toronto.
 Since 2000 the city has provided free Internet service to every household.
 It also has been ranked as a Georgia City of Excellence, and received a Government Technology Leadership Award.

 LaGrange was in the news in late January 2017 for the public apology of its police chief and mayor for the city's failure in 1940 to protect Austin Callaway, a 16-year-old African-American resident, from being lynched.
 The police did not report nor investigate his murder very thoroughly.

 On November 8, 2021, it was announced that Upstate New York-based firearms manufacturer, Remington Arms, would be moving their global headquarters from Ilion, New York to La Grange, and would be hiring 865 people over the span of five years.
 Construction is expected to cost $100 million.

 The southern half of the city was heavily damaged by an EF2 tornado on January 12, 2023.
 The tornado injured four people along its path as well.